kalisjoshua/Cohort/README.md

 The output of running this Cohort file will be the two files within the `dist` directory (`css/app.css` and `js/app.js`).

-Notice that Cohort doesn't care about the type of files that will be concat'ed together (e.g. the css file accepts: css, less, scss[, more coming]). *Cohort does not support sass syntax as `libsass` doesn't support it, since it is deprecated.* Cohort will also concat coffee files inline although this is an anti-pattern since coffee files should be compiled together for optimizations that the coffescript compiler will do; Cohort suggests using a `Cakefile` to compile before concating js files together.
+Notice that Cohort doesn't care about the type of files that will be concat'ed together (e.g. the css file accepts: css, less, scss[, more coming]). *Cohort does not support sass syntax as `libsass` doesn't support it, since it is deprecated.* Cohort will also concat coffee files inline although this is an anti-pattern since coffee files should be compiled together for optimizations that the coffescript compiler will do; Cohort suggests using a `Cakefile` to compile before concatenating js files together.

 To execute commands before and/or after the files have been compiled Cohort offers a few options.